Tony Carmody's Helicopter Info Site (Sponsored by Rotor Research Pty Ltd T/as Brumby Helicopter Co)

 The wet season (monsoon) in '89 up in the Northern Territory flood plains was really steamy.

-Those who have been there know that 45 degrees C and +90% humidity, with tropical thunderstorm downpours are an every day show of beautiful mother nature during January.
+Those who have been there during January know that 45 degrees C and +90% humidity, with heavy tropical thunderstorm downpours, are an every day show of beautiful mother nature.

-Working out of a floodwater isolated station called Opium Creek (that’s another story) on the Mary river flood plains, I had won a Government contract and was aerial spraying the noxious prickly shrub Mimosa Pigra for the NT Govt. (more info)
+Working a Hiller UH12E out of a floodwater isolated buffalo station called Opium Creek (that’s another story) on the Mary river flood plains, I had won a Government contract and was aerial spraying the noxious prickly shrub Mimosa Pigra for the NT Govt. (more info)

-Some days were simply too hot or stormy even for the system I had developed for effective helicopter spray application above 25C.
+Some days were simply too hot, humid or stormy even for the system I had developed for effective helicopter Tropical climate spray application above 25C.

 Some of the oinkers looked to be in prime condition and we salivated as we thought of them being a better feed than the tins of food we had been heating up for the last week or so.